-12.3.
-Configuring Seam with the JBoss Embeddable EJB3 container
+19.3.
+Configuring Seam in Java SE, with the JBoss Embeddable EJB3 container

 The JBoss Embeddable EJB3 container lets you run EJB3 components outside the context of the Java EE 5 application server.
 This is especially, but not only, useful for testing.